laurent22/joplin/readme/gsoc2022/index.md

 Submissions and ideas for projects in any other language should specifically mention the choice.

-## Instructions for students
+## Instructions for contributors

-Students wishing to participate in Summer of Code must realize, that this is an important professional opportunity.
+Contributors wishing to participate in Summer of Code must realize, that this is an important professional opportunity.
 You will be required to produce applicable and readable code for Joplin in 3 months.
 Your mentors, will dedicate a portion of their time to mentoring you.
 Therefore, we seek candidates who are committed to helping Joplin and its community long-term and are willing to both do quality work, and be proactive in communicating with your mentor(s).

 You don't have to be a proven developer - in fact, this whole program is meant to facilitate joining Joplin and other Open Source communities.
 However, experience in coding and/or experience with the above mentioned programming languages and the applications is welcome.

 You should start learning the components that you plan on working on before the start date.
 Support can be found in the forum and on our dedicated discourse channel.
 You should plan to communicate with your team several times per week, and formally report progress and plans weekly.
 You are free to choose the format, it can be a sophisticated online document or simple continuous blog on GitHub.

-Students who neglect active communication will be failed!
+Contributors who neglect active communication will be failed!

 ## How to create your first pull request

-Before you can be accepted as a student we expect you to write some code and link that work on your proposal.
+Before you can be accepted as a contributor we expect you to write some code and link that work on your proposal.
 As a first pull request, we suggest one of the following:

 - Fix a [high priority](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is:open+is:issue+label:bug+label:high) or [medium priority](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is:open+is:issue+label:bug+label:medium) bug.
 This is something we highly value and is a good way to get a deep understanding of certain parts of the codebase.